C. J. Beathard: 2018 season

 In 2018, the plan was for Beathard to be the backup to Garoppolo.
-However, Garoppolo tore his ACL during a 38–27 Week 3 loss to the Kansas City Chiefs, making Beathard the starter.
-On September 30, in a 29–27 loss to the Los Angeles Chargers, Beathard connected with fellow Hawkeye alum tight-end George Kittle for an 82-yard touchdown.
-Beathard passed for 298 yards, two touchdowns, and two interceptions and also rushed for 19 yards.
-In a Week 5 loss to the Arizona Cardinals, he had a career-high 349 passing yards, two touchdowns, and two interceptions while also rushing for seven yards and a touchdown.
-After playing in Week 8 against the Cardinals, Beathard suffered a wrist injury.
+However, Garoppolo tore his ACL in Week 3 against the Kansas City Chiefs, making Beathard the starter.
+During a narrow Week 4 29–27 loss to the Los Angeles Chargers, Beathard connected with fellow Hawkeye alum tight-end George Kittle for an 82-yard touchdown.
+Beathard finished the game with 298 passing yards, two touchdowns, and two interceptions and also rushed for 19 yards.
+The following week against the Cardinals, he had a career-high 349 passing yards, two touchdowns, and two interceptions while also rushing for seven yards and a touchdown.
+Three weeks later against the Cardinals, Beathard suffered a wrist injury.
 Nick Mullens started the next game against the Oakland Raiders in Beathard's place.
-Beathard did not appear in any other games in the 2018 season.
-Overall, Beathard finished his second professional season with 1,252 passing yards, eight touchdowns, and seven interceptions while also rushing for 69 yards and a touchdown.
+He did not appear in any other games in the 2018 season.

+Beathard finished his second professional season with 1,252 passing yards, eight touchdowns, and seven interceptions to go along with 19 carries for 69 yards and a touchdown.